ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 conferences, seminars, and symposia about «Technology», «Trends», etc. What’s egregious is that the main people talking about those topics know nothing about those things.
-I somehow always find myself in uncomfortable situations wherein I ask the expert, directly, questions about what he presented, sometimes during the presentation, more often, after.
+I somehow always find myself in uncomfortable situations wherein I ask the expert, directly, questions about what they presented, sometimes during the presentation, more often, after.
 I thought that politicians are good at dodging questions that are sensitive in nature.
 But lo and behold, I soon discovered that the orators are actually better at it.